 Learners engage with a variety of texts for enjoyment.
-They listen to and role-play reading, and view spoken, written and multimodal texts whose primary purpose is to entertain, as well as some texts that are designed to inform.
-These include at least two of the following suggested text types:
+They listen to, read and view spoken, written and multimodal texts in which the primary purpose is to entertain, as well as some texts designed to inform.
+These include at least two of the following:

 - traditional oral texts;

 - picture books;

 - various types of stories;

-- rhyming verse; poetry;
+- rhyming verse;

+- poetry;

+- · non-fiction:

-- non-fiction; film;
+- film:

 - multimodal texts; and

 - · dramatic performances.